Character sheet for the film Willow

 A boastful swordsman who ends up helping Willow on his quest.

-"Then the prophesy is true.
+"Then the prophecy is true.
 The princess has been born.
 Take me to her."

 Played by: Patricia Hayes